What is the Youth Mobility Scheme?

 - You intend to live and work in the UK for up to 24 months

-- You can show that you have a minimum of £2,530 in savings
+- You can show that you have a minimum of £2,530 in personal savings

-- You do not have a child aged under 18 who is your dependent
+- You do not have a child aged under 18 who is financially dependent on you

-Depending on your individual situation, there may be further requirements you must meet.
+Depending on your individual situation, there may be further requirements you must meet for the Youth Mobility Scheme.

-When preparing your application, you should demonstrate clearly that you meet the eligibility requirements through the submission of required documents.
+When preparing your Youth Mobility scheme application, you should demonstrate clearly that you meet the eligibility requirements through the submission of required documents.

 Some of these documents include: